 Download data source

 Fishermen and fish farmers may join forces through producer organisations to make their production sustainable and efficiently market their products.
-They do so through the establishment of production and marketing plans.
-These organisations are key actors in the fisheries and aquaculture sector.
-In 2015, there were 219 producer organisations across 17 EU Member States.
+They do so by developing production and marketing plans.
+These organisations are key actors in fisheries and aquaculture.
+In 2017, there were 218 producer organisations across 18 EU Member States.